Table of Contents[Hide][Show]

 Hence, it is important to take the time to soak the cream of buckwheat cereal first before cooking.

-A simple soak similar to what you would do when making overnight oats works fantastically well for eliminating this problem.
+A simple soak similar to what you would do when making overnight oats or cooking millet works fantastically well for eliminating this problem.

 Your stomach will thank you for the extra effort to make this delicious cereal easier to digest!